tock/tock/doc/courses/sosp/capsule.md

 4. Finally, it sets the client (the struct that receives callbacks) of the software alarm to be the `sosp` structure.

-After everything is wired together, the picture is something like this:
+After everything is wired together, the picture looks something like this:

 <img src="capsule_wiring.png" width=300px />